boostorg/graph/.github/ISSUE_TEMPLATE/documentation.md

 ---

 <!--
-Documentation problems are real bugs.
+Documentation problems are real issues.
 Thanks for taking the time to report one.
 -->